-The Browns Valley Study Area is located within NSD's sphere of influence.
+The Browns Valley Study Area is incorporated as part of the City of Napa and located within NSD's sphere of influence.
 The area is currently undeveloped and is unlikely to experience urban growth pressure due to high elevation and steep slopes exceeding 30%, thereby limiting urban development potential.
-The majority of the Browns Valley Study Area is zoned by the City as "Agricultural Resource" and is currently used as a public open space park known as "Timberhill Park."
+The majority of the Browns Valley Study Area is zoned by the City as "Agricultural Resource."
+Approximately 5% of the area is currently used as a public open space park known as "Timberhill Park."
 The City of Napa states there may be development plans approved for the area within the next five years that would require extension of public sewer services.
-Present and Probable Need for Public Facilities and Services As referenced above, the Browns Valley Study Area is undeveloped with the majority of the area currently used as a public park.
+Present and Probable Need for Public Facilities and Services As referenced above, the Browns Valley Study Area is undeveloped with portions of the area currently used as a public park.
 However, and given existing land use designations, the Browns Valley Study Area may experience urban development within the foreseeable future.
-Present Capacity and Adequacy of Public Services NSD's existing public sewer infrastructure is inadequate to serve the Browns Valley Study Area due to its aforementioned topographical characteristics along with its existing land use as Timberhill Park.
+Present Capacity and Adequacy of Public Services NSD's existing public sewer infrastructure is presently inadequate to serve the Browns Valley Study Area due to its aforementioned topographical characteristics along with its existing land use as Timberhill Park.
 Any future urban development would require the interested party to identify an appropriate financing mechanism to extend infrastructure into the area without impacting existing ratepayers.
 Social and Economic Communities of Interest The Browns Valley Study Area was included in the sphere of influence established for NSD in 1975.
 This relationship was recognized in retaining the area in each subsequent sphere update for the District.
 Present and Probable Need for Public Services for Disadvantaged Unincorporated Communities No disadvantaged unincorporated communities meeting the definition under State law have been identified anywhere in Napa County.

-Recommendation The majority of the area is currently used for public park and open space uses as Timberhill Park under the City of Napa's land use authority.
+Recommendation The Browns Valley Study Area is currently undeveloped with a portion of the area used for public park and open space uses as Timberhill Park under the City of Napa's land use authority.
 The Commission's adopted policies direct staff to consider the removal of lands from a special district's sphere of influence if those lands are outside the agency's jurisdictional boundary but have been inside the agency's sphere for more than 10 years.
 The Browns Valley Study Area has been outside NSD's boundary and inside the District's sphere since 1975.
 However, the City of Napa states there may be development activity occurring within the Browns Valley Study Area that would require public sewer services in the foreseeable future.
 Staff recommends the Commission take no action with respect to the Browns Valley Study Area.